BenKoenig/visualizer/readme.md

+# Rainforest Deforestation Visualizer
+## SAE Institute Project
+The "Rainforest Deforestation Visualizer" is a web-based application that uses WebGL (Web Graphics Library) to depict a virtual rainforest.
+The visualisation shows how long it would take for the rainforest, which corresponds to the area of Vienna, to be completely deforested.
+Furthermore, the application provides statistics on the deforestation of the rainforest, which give the user an insight into the extent of the destruction.
+Information such as the annual rate of deforestation, the area affected and the associated loss of biodiversity and natural resources can be displayed.
+Through the interactive presentation, awareness of the need for conservation and sustainable management of these important ecosystems is raised.

+# E-Learning / readme content
+Info: 15 minute read
+1. Tech Stack
+2. Running the project (how to install this repository to your local device)
+3. How to find the best 3D models on the web for free
+4. Creating React Components and Page Structure with TypeScript
+5. Creating a 3D terrain of an existing map of a city
+6. Using Leva for Debugging in React and Three.js
+7. Using Leva with Three.js
+8. Using Zod with TypeScript in React
+9. How to deploy your project to Vercel for free

 # Tech Stack
 ### React 🦋 ###
 An open-source JavaScript library developed by Facebook for building user interfaces, particularly for single-page applications.
 It allows developers to create reusable UI components, and manage and track the state of these components, providing a responsive and efficient way to build web applications.